Skip to content

 4. Cape Clear Island, County Cork

-Cape Clear Island is an Irish island located in the southwest of County Cork, in the Gaeltacht region, a region where the population speaks mainly Irish Gaelic.
+Cape Clear Island is an Irish island located southwest of County Cork in the Gaeltacht region.
+The population speaks mainly Irish Gaelic.
 This island is the southernmost inhabited part of Ireland, with a population of around 100 people.
 It is an ideal destination for tourists who wish to immerse themselves in Gaeltacht culture and its rich heritage.

-The island is accessible by ferry and offers you exceptional views and must-see places on the island: a prehistoric stone, an impressive Neolithic tomb passing through Cill Leire Forabhain, a Celtic cross dating from the Iron Age located on Croha West, a prehistoric tumulus on Comilane and many others.
+The island is accessible by ferry and offers exceptional views and must-see places: a prehistoric stone, an impressive Neolithic tomb passing through Cill Leire Forabhain, a Celtic cross dating from the Iron Age located on Croha West, a prehistoric tumulus on Comilane, and many others.

 5. Aran Islands, County Galway

-The Aran Islands are the most popular island in Ireland and have around 1,200 inhabitants.
-The Aran Islands are 3 rocky islands located at the mouth of Galway Bay in the west of Ireland.
-Located 18 km from the west coast of Ireland, these islands are renowned for their ancient sites, housing the oldest archaeological remains of Ireland, the people’s time-honoured traditions and for their uniquely oceanic rugged beauty.
+The Aran Islands are Ireland’s most famous island, with around 1,200 inhabitants.
+They are three rocky islands located at the mouth of Galway Bay in the west of Ireland.
+Located 18 km from the west coast of Ireland, these islands are renowned for their ancient sites, housing the oldest archaeological remains of Ireland, the people’s time-honoured traditions, and their uniquely oceanic rugged beauty.

 The Aran Islands are accessible by ferry and include a few must-see tourist sites: Fort Dun Aengus, Teampull Bheanáin Church and 14th-century O’Brien Castle.
-In fact, it was originally on the Aran Islands that the famous Aran sweater or Irish sweater, made from local virgin wool, was born.
+Initially, the famous Aran sweater, or Irish sweater, made from local virgin wool, was born on the Aran Islands.

 Islands